-A Well Location Plat depicting the surface location of the proposed well and water depth is included as Attachment 1-B.
+A Well Location Plat depicting the surface location and water depth of the proposed wells is included as Attachment 1-B. A Bathymetry Map depicting the surface locations and water depths of the proposed wells are included as Attachment 1-C.